 Does SRM include the whole of Sage's research methods publishing list?

-No, there are many research methods titles not available via Sage Research Methods, including core textbooks.
+No, there are some research methods titles not available via Sage Research Methods, including core textbooks.

-Reference titles are generally added upon publication, but since we only add content to SRM in January, there can be a few months’ delay after print publication.
+Reference titles are also generally added upon publication, but there may be a delay after print publication depending on publishing schedules.

 How diverse is the content?